What Is an NPI number and What Is It Used For?

 Who uses an NPI?

-Here is a detailed list of HIPAA-covered organizations and providers who must use an NPI number.
+A detailed list of HIPAA-covered organizations and providers must use an NPI number.

 - Ambulance companies